Gabemmanuel0809/Logic-Building-Practice/README.md

 3.)
 TimeDilation.f90:
 This program demonstrates time dilation in Special Relativity by computing Earth-observed time from a traveler’s proper time at near-light speeds.

+4.)
+ForwardDifferenceApproximation.f90:
+This program demonstrates Forward Difference Approximation.
+A numerical method used to estimate the derivative of a function by comparing the function’s values at a point and a slightly increased value of the input, dividing their difference by the step size.